-e.
+iv.
 Modification of Policies and Practices

 Class attendance is deemed to be a fundamental aspect of legal education.
-For that reason, attendance policies for students with disabilities may not be waived.
+For that reason, attendance policies for students with disabilities will generally not be waived.
 Students believing that their particular disabilities may lead to situations beyond Southwestern's general attendance policy should direct requests to the Dean of Students and Diversity Affairs Office.
-Because reduced courseloads, extensions of time for graduation and other accommodations are available, it would be extremely unusual that the attendance policy would be a necessary reasonable accommodation.
+Because reduced course loads, extensions of time for graduation, and other accommodations are available, it would be extremely unusual that the attendance policy would be a necessary reasonable accommodation.